Skip to content

 Heartbeat Integrations

 A Heartbeat Integration monitors signal activity coming from external sources.
 If there is no active signal — for example, a system going down — the heartbeat is interrupted and an alert is sent.
+Heartbeats are the inverse of the other three types: instead of alerting when something bad arrives, they alert when an expected signal stops arriving (silence detection).

 • Only one alert is sent for a Heartbeat alert.